Ceudan/Predicting-Student-Question-Performance/README.md

 ![Plot of KNN accuracies vs K-value](images/KNN_optimization.png)

 ### Item Response Theory
-This is a mathematical model that predicts a students performance based on 2 parameters, student's ability θi, and question's difficulty βj.
+This is a mathematical model that predicts a student's performance based on 2 parameters, student's ability θi, and question's difficulty βj.
 In total our model has to optimize 1774 + 542 parameters.
 Our loss function is the negative probability of observing the train matrix given the parameters P(C|θ, β).
 Calculation of gradients and parameter updating was done manually.

 ![Image showing equations used in program](images/IRT_equations.PNG)